 Host A wants to communicate with host B, but host B is on another network.
 Host A is configured to send all packets destined for remote networks to router R1.
 Router R1 receives the packets, examines the destination IP address and forwards the packet to the outgoing interface associated with the destination network.

 A default gateway is a router that hosts use to communicate with other hosts on remote networks.
 A default gateway is used when a host doesn’t have a route entry for the specific remote network and doesn’t know how to reach that network.
-Hosts can be configured to send all packets destined to remote networks to the default gateway, which has a route to reach that network.
+Hosts can be configured to send all packets destined for remote networks to the default gateway, which has a route to reach that network.

 The following example explains the concept of a default gateway more thoroughly.

 Host A has an IP address of the router R1 configured as the default gateway address.
 Host A is trying to communicate with host B, a host on another, remote network.
-Host A looks up in its routing table to check if there is an entry for that destination network.
-If the entry is not found, the host sends all data to the router R1.
+Host A looks up its routing table to check if there is an entry for that destination network.
+If the entry is not found, the host sends all data to router R1.
 Router R1 receives the packets and forwards them to host B.

 Each router maintains a routing table and stores it in RAM.
 A routing table is used by routers to determine the path to the destination network.
 Each routing table consists of the following entries: